Liftof/Liftof/README.md

 Business school student specializing in strategy consulting services, always had a strong interest in technology.
 Spending my free time playing with big data by building www.jetevois.fr.
+More on www.pierrebaptiste.me